 It is the policy of the Miami-Dade TPO to comply with all of the requirements of the Americans with Disabilities Act (ADA).
 To request this document in accessible format please call Paul Chance at 305-375-1888.

-If you are interested in participating in the transportation planning process, please contact the Miami-Dade TPO at 305-375-4507 or TPO@mdtpo.org, or visit miamidadetpo.org.
+If you are interested in participating in the transportation planning process, please contact the Miami-Dade TPO by phone at 305-375-4507 or email at information@mdtpo.org, or visit www.miamidadetpo.org.